Ayyybel/Ayyybel/_posts/2025-08-14-blog rules.md

 ## Rule 3

 This blog does not have a topic, but it is strictly non-professional.
 	This is a blog about my interests, not a job application or any kind of pitch for employment.
-This blog is divorced from capital and it's acquisition outside of itself.
-If I get a readership, I may monetize it for what it is, but it won't be used to get me other jobs.
 The reasoning behind this rule is to address a conundrum I've had with this website, deciding whether it is personal or professional.
 Through this rule, I am making this blog and this site a place for me to express myself, devoid of the need to make money or cater to anyone.